heanny/Reinforcement-Learning-project-for-vacuum-cleaner-with-3D-simulation/README.md

 # DIC_A3
-The DIC assignment 3 for group 6!!
-We are the best!!
+The DIC assignment 3 for group 6!! **We are the best!! :)** This is an reinforcement learning project for vacuum cleaner with 3D simulation.
+Here is our demo: https://youtu.be/etVIk2LVWXc

 ## original version of unity model (only camera)
 Windows